JasonZhu314/JasonZhu314.github.io/_pages/about.md

 ## Introduction

 Hello there!
-I'm Jitong (Jason) Zhu, a sophomore at the School of Mathematical Sciences, Peking University.
+I'm Jason Zhu, a sophomore at the School of Mathematical Sciences, Peking University.
 I have a strong passion for Mathematics and Deep Learning.

 ## Research Interests